arian/Array.Math/README.md

 ==========

 Array.Math is a collection of calculation with arrays.
 You can do all kind of things with arrays.
-You can see them as data for statistic analysis, you can see them as vectors and matrices for linear algebra, or just use them for calculus like add, substract and products or more advanced calculus with sequences.
+You can see them as data for statistic analysis, you can see them as vectors and matrices for linear algebra, or just use them for calculus like add, subtract and products or more advanced calculus with sequences.

 The next steps are Vectors and Matrices.
 The aim is to be able to calculate